RunMat

 GitHub

-step — Compute or plot the step response of a SISO transfer-function model.
+step — Compute or plot step responses of SISO transfer-function models with MATLAB-compatible step forms.

 Syntax